 Training is designed in line with TSA Quality Standards Framework and establishes consistent good practise across all TEC activities.

 Designed for up to 15 delegates and priced per session.
 Larger groups can be accommodated at an additional cost.
+We now offer flexible virtual training and bespoke courses according to needs.

 Benefits to the delegate: